podaac/2022-SWOT-Ocean-Cloud-Workshop/prerequisites/index.md

 1. **GitHub username**
     - Create a GitHub account (if you don’t already have one) at <https://github.com>.
 Follow optional [advice on choosing your username](https://happygitwithr.com/github-acct.html)
-    - The workshop signup form asks for your GitHub username - this allows us to enable you access to a cloud environment during the workshop.
+    - Your GitHub username is used to enable you access to a cloud environment during the workshop.
+Please add your GitHub username to the following form: [GitHub Username Google Form](https://forms.gle/a9XMKmqWJWhy89r5A)
-    - Remember your username and password; you will need to be logged in during the workshop!
 2. **Earthdata Login account**
     - Create an Earthdata Login account (if you don't already have one) at <https://urs.earthdata.nasa.gov>
     - Remember your username and password; you will need to download or access cloud data during the workshop and beyond.